• Skip to primary navigation

 Copy iPhone Backup Folder on Mac

-4. Open New Finder window (Command + N) > navigate to the New Location where you want to save iPhone Backups > Right-click in any empty space and select Paste Item option.
+4. Next, open New Finder window (Command + N) and go to Desktop or any other Location where you want to save iPhone Backup.

 Paste Item to Desktop